Brexit confusion rattles FX markets, boosts yen

 LONDON, Oct 23 (Reuters) - The Japanese yen rose to a one-week high and the Swiss franc gained on Wednesday as investors sought safer assets after British lawmakers forced a delay in the UK government's Brexit plans.

-Foreign exchange markets were generally quiet with Brexit uncertainty hanging over the market and central bank meetings due on Thursday in Sweden, Norway and the euro zone.
+Foreign exchange trading was generally quiet with Brexit uncertainty hanging over the market and central bank meetings due on Thursday in Sweden, Norway and the euro zone.

-On Tuesday, British lawmakers opposed Johnson's timetable for pushing the Brexit legislation through parliament -- three days.
+On Tuesday, British lawmakers opposed Johnson's timetable for pushing the Brexit legislation through parliament in three days.

 Johnson now looks set to push for a general election before Christmas to break the impasse.
 It is up to the EU to decide whether to extend Britain's Oct.
 31 deadline for its departure.

-"Things could change very quickly today, depending on the EU response," he said.
-He added that he did not see "much downside" risk now that a no-deal Brexit was off the table.
+"Things could change very quickly today, depending on the EU response," Cole said, adding he did not see much downside risk now that a no-deal Brexit was off the table.

-The euro edged lower to $1.1120 EUR=EBS before Thursday's European Central Bank meeting, outgoing president Mario Draghi's final policy meeting.
+The euro edged 0.1% to $1.1115 EUR=EBS before Thursday's meeting of European Central Bank policymakers, outgoing president Mario Draghi's final policy meeting.

+Australia's dollar dropped 0.2% to $0.6840 AUD=D3 as risk aversion knocked a currency considered a barometer for investors' mood.

+Scandinavian currencies were being watched ahead of central bank meetings in Norway and Sweden.

-The Swedish crown was little changed against the euro at 10.737 crowns per euro EURSEK=D3 and the Norwegian crown continued the losses that saw it reach a record low against the euro last week EURNOK=D3.
-The euro added 0.3% against the Norwegian currency to 10.2075 crowns.
+The Swedish crown was little changed against the euro at 10.743 crowns per euro EURSEK=D3, while the Norwegian crown continued losses that saw it reach a record low against the euro last week EURNOK=D3.

-Australia's dollar dropped 0.2% to $0.6841 AUD=D3 as risk aversion knocked a currency considered a barometer for investors' moods.

 U.S. dollar vs Japanese yenhttps://tmsnrt.rs/2P8EElj